ztyyLV/web-twain-docs/faq/index.md

 <a href="{{site.faq}}how-to-test-if-your-camera-is-MediaDevices-compliant.html" target="_blank">How to test if your camera is MediaDevices compliant?</a>

-<a href="{{site.faq}}setting-scan-settings-without-ui.html" target="_blank">Can I set scanning settings without using the default scanner’s UI?
+<a href="{{site.faq}}setting-scan-settings-without-ui.html" target="_blank">Can I set scanning settings without using the default scanner's UI?
 What pre-scanning settings do you support?</a>

 <a href="{{site.faq}}hide-offline-scanners-from-source-list.html" target="_blank">Can I hide offline scanner devices from the select source list?</a>